-Both the X30 and the X1D are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the X1D does not have a direct predecessor.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Hasselblad websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X30 and the Hasselblad X1D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.